 In this case, we want to mask every pixel that is in the mask and discard the rest.
-First we need to read from the appropiate layer, so we set up the reference to the same number as the other shader and set “Comparison” to “Equal” so we only act based on the information of that layer.
+First, we need to read from the appropriate layer, so we set up the reference to the same number as the other shader and set “Comparison” to “Equal” so we only act based on the information of that layer.
 “Pass Front” is set to Keep because we want to keep those pixels if we are inside the mask.

 Once you save, it will seem as if it stopped working, but that is not the case!
 It is in fact discarding every pixel outside the quad and rendering only those behind it, but because the engine knows the quad is in front, it will not render what is behind it.

-This is achieved with the Depth Buffer, every opaque object writes to the Depth Buffer and Unity uses that to know whether an object is in front of another, but we can tweak the behaviour of a specific shader.
+This is achieved with the Depth Buffer, every opaque object writes to the Depth Buffer and Unity uses that to know whether an object is in front of another, but we can tweak the behavior of a specific shader.

 We’ve done it!

 Let’s now add the rest of the card.
 Add a new quad with a new Lit Shader and navigate to the Stencil Buffer Options.